muratk5n/thirdwave/en/README.md

 ---

-Those bloody pesticides kill more than the intended target IMO.
-Fully isolated environments could do away with them.
-Agro needs to meet The Third Wave.

----

 "Each year, 119 billion pounds of food is wasted in the United States.
 That equates to 130 billion meals and more than $408 billion in food thrown away each year.
 Shockingly, nearly 40% of all food in America is wasted"

 [[-]](https://www.feedingamerica.org/our-work/reduce-food-waste)

+---

+Those bloody pesticides kill more than the intended target IMO.
+Fully isolated environments could do away with them.

 ---